-We currently use PayPal as the only method for payment on this website.
+We currently use PayPal as the only method for electronic credit card payment on this website.
 Paypal may be used either with a PayPal account or without one (as a guest).
 Why?

 - It's free, secured using SSL encryption, and very easy to use.

 - They accept VISA, Master Card or Discover cards.

 - There is no need to connect a bank account to your PayPal account.
 They offer that as an option, but it is not required.

 - 6060eyes does not collect, transmit or store ANY credit card data!
 All of your sensitive credit card data is encrypted and stored by PayPal.